ghc/ghc/docs/users_guide/glasgow_exts.rst

    .. code-block:: none

       unbound.hs:1:8:
           Found hole '_x' with type: a
-           Where: `a' is a rigid type variable bound by the inferred type of cons :: [a] at unbound.hs:1:1 Relevant bindings include cons :: [a] (bound at unbound.hs:1:1) In the first argument of `(:)', namely `_x' In the expression: _x : _x
+          Where: `a' is a rigid type variable bound by the inferred type of cons :: [a] at unbound.hs:1:1 In the first argument of `(:)', namely `_x' In the expression: _x : _x
           In an equation for `cons': cons = _x : _x
+          Relevant bindings include cons :: [a] (bound at unbound.hs:1:1) Valid substitutions include
+            undefined :: forall (a :: TYPE r).
+GHC.Stack.Types.HasCallStack => a
+            (imported from ‘Prelude’ at unbound.hs:1:8-11
+              (and originally defined in ‘GHC.Err’))

       unbound.hs:1:13:
-           Found hole '_x' with type: [a]
+          Found hole: _x :: [a]
-           Arising from: an undeclared identifier `_x' at unbound.hs:1:13-14
-           Where: `a' is a rigid type variable bound by the inferred type of cons :: [a] at unbound.hs:1:1 Relevant bindings include cons :: [a] (bound at unbound.hs:1:1) In the second argument of `(:)', namely `_x' In the expression: _x : _x
+          Where: ‘a’ is a rigid type variable bound by the inferred type of cons :: [a] at unbound.hs:3:1-12
+          Or perhaps ‘_x’ is mis-spelled, or not in scope In the second argument of ‘(:)’, namely ‘_x’ In the expression: _x : _x
-           In an equation for `cons': cons = _x : _x
+          In an equation for ‘cons’: cons = _x : _x
+          Relevant bindings include cons :: [a] (bound at unbound.hs:3:1) Valid substitutions include
+            cons :: forall a. [a] (defined at unbound.hs:3:1) mempty :: forall a.
+Monoid a => a (imported from ‘Prelude’ at unbound.hs:1:8-11
+              (and originally defined in ‘GHC.Base’))
+            undefined :: forall (a :: TYPE r).
+GHC.Stack.Types.HasCallStack => a
+              (imported from ‘Prelude’ at unbound.hs:1:8-11
+              (and originally defined in ‘GHC.Err’))

    Notice the two different types reported for the two different occurrences of ``_x``.